TysonChickens/PythonCrashCourse_Notes/Chapter_3/Ch3_IntroLists.md

 print(motorcycles
 ```

-The code uses `del` to remoev the first item, `honda`, from the list of motorcycles:
+The code uses `del` to remove the first item, `honda`, from the list of motorcycles:

 ``` python
 ['honda', 'yamaha', 'suzuki']